Mali (processor): The Lima, Panfrost and Panthor FOSS drivers

 On January 21, 2012, Phoronix reported that Luc Verhaegen was driving a reverse-engineering attempt aimed at the Mali series of GPUs, specifically the Mali 200 and Mali 400 versions.
 The project was known as Lima and targeted support for OpenGL ES 2.0.
 The reverse-engineering project was presented at FOSDEM, February 4, 2012, followed by the opening of a website demonstrating some renders.
 On February 2, 2013, Verhaegen demonstrated Quake III Arena in timedemo mode, running on top of the Lima driver.
-In May 2018, a Lima developer posted the driver for inclusion in the Linux kernel.
-In May 2019, the Lima driver became part of the mainline Linux kernel.
-The Mesa userspace counterpart was merged at the same time.
-It currently supports OpenGL ES 1.1, 2.0 and parts of Desktop OpenGL 2.1, and the fallback emulation in MESA provides full support for graphical desktop environments.
+In May 2018, a Lima developer posted the kernel driver for inclusion in the Linux kernel.
+In May 2019, the Lima kernel driver became part of the mainline Linux kernel, and the Mesa userspace counterpart was merged at the same time.
+It currently supports OpenGL ES 1.1, 2.0 and parts of Desktop OpenGL 2.1, and the fallback emulation in Mesa provides full support for graphical desktop environments.

-Panfrost is a reverse-engineered driver effort for Mali Txxx (Midgard) and Gxx (Bifrost) GPUs.
+Panfrost is an open-source driver stack for Mali (and Immortalis) GPUs, covering Txxx (Midgard) and newer generations.
 A talk introducing Panfrost was presented at X.Org Developer's Conference 2018.
-As of May 2019, the Panfrost driver is part of the mainline Linux kernel. and MESA.
-Panfrost supports OpenGL ES 2.0, 3.0 and 3.1, as well as OpenGL 3.1.
+As of May 2019, the Panfrost kernel driver is part of the mainline Linux kernel.
+The userspace side consists of Mesa's Panfrost driver that provides OpenGL ES and OpenGL; as well as the PanVK userspace driver that provides Vulkan.

-Later Collabora has developed panthor driver for G310, G510, G710 GPUs.
+Collabora developed the Panthor kernel driver for third-generation and newer Valhall GPUs.
+The Panfrost and PanVK userspace drivers in Mesa use the Panthor kernel driver on these GPUs.
+Later, Collabora announced the Tyr kernel driver, a joint effort between Collabora, Arm, and Google, written in Rust and designed to eventually replace the Panthor kernel driver.